 When Mikah asked if Zimzod was going to have Zach stand watch again, Zimzod said, "Of course!
 I'm going to stand watch with him and show him how it's done."
 Inger said, "Harsh, your not paying him and your gonna make him stand watch every night?" to which Zimzod replied, "He is getting paid, we'll just dock him."
 For her watch, Inger strapped her body armor on over her vacc suit and grabbed her 9mm.
 As her watch proceeded, Ms. Vik could see the storm coming their way.
 Once she was sure she saw telltale signs, Ms. Vik called Zimzod to update him.
 Around the crew, the caravanners were actively tying down and preparing the pavilions, gear and animals for the coming storm.
 Their concern was so great that they told the crew and the Countess' people to literally sit down and watch, to keep them out of the way.

 Trryghera made it clear Mikah was her responsibility, and had been the only person to set up Mikah's pavilion with the Knight.
-For the first time, as the storm came, Trryghera let others help her.
-But she made it clear she was in charge.
+For the first time, as the storm came, Trryghera let others help her but made it clear she was in charge.
 For the first time in the crew's experience, the caravanners set up an additional huge tent and they saw this was to protect the animals.
 Being excluded from the work, the crew secured the perimeter of the camp as the smudge on the sky swallowed the horizon.
 While they watched, the Countess commented to Zimzod and Mikah, "I guess everyone is going to be hunkering down for this one."
 Mikah quietly answered, "Except for Zach, who will be standing watch", as she and Zimzod shared a laugh.
 Once the pavilions were up, everyone got situated and were showed how to button up their pavilions.

-Each of the crew were very seriously told not to leave the tents.
+Each of the crew were very emphatically warned not to leave the tents.
 Ms. Vik asked why they felt they had to warn the crew not to open the overlapped flaps and was firmly told, they did have to warn them.
 This had been learned through years of transporting tourists in the desert.
 As expected, Ms. Vik's watch ended before the storm hit, but it was very definitely threatening as Zach and Zimzod took their posts.
 Zimzod ordered that he and Zach would keep together as the storm hit, so he could show Zach how it was done.
 And they only had an hour to wait before the storm came driving in.
 Figuring he'd punished Zach enough, Zimzod told him to go to his tent as the leading edge began to hit the camp.
 Zimzod's mercy was privately based on his worry that Zach's vacc suit might not stand up to the storm.Ghosts Of The Sand

 A few of the caravanners stayed outside, working to keep things standing as Zach moved quickly to his tent and secured himself.
 When the winds came in hard, some of the caravanners sat cross legged, wrapped in their robes, facing into the wind as others secured themselves.
 Zimzod figured, "when in Rome" as the storm hit completely and visibility was cut to zero.
 Zimzod's tactical sensors still picked up those around him.
 But there was nothing he could see with his Mark I's.
 Occasionally, during the storm, Zimzod flexed and changed posture to make sure he didn't get covered by sand.